 It’s best to cook these Breaded Chicken Tenders are best cooked at the last minute.
 But if you prepare your crumb mixture ahead of time, it won’t take much longer than 10-12 minutes from start to finish.
 If more convenient, you can always put the chicken in a warm oven to hold it for a few minutes before serving.

 Are chicken cutlets and chicken tenders the same thing?

 According to EATER, “Chicken cutlets are boneless, skinless chicken breasts that have been sliced in half horizontally, creating a thinner piece of meat.
 These cutlets are then often pounded even thinner before cooking.”
 That would describe what I am showing you in the pictures for this recipe.

 On the other hand, chicken tenders are technically limited to “the pectoralis minor, a small muscle that runs directly under the chicken breast.”

 In real life, I think most people use these terms interchangeably.
 These days, more people use the term “chicken tenders” than “chicken cutlet” when referring to any flat and relatively thin cut and boneless chicken breast meat.
 So, that’s what I’m going with here.

 Ingredients and substitutions:

-- CHICKEN TENDERS: Use chicken tenders or chicken breasts cut into smaller pieces.
+- CHICKEN: Use chicken tenders or chicken breasts cut into smaller pieces.
 Pound until they are at least 1/2-inch thick or less.
 You could substitute fish.
 See more below.

 - BREAD CRUMBS: The recipe specifies fresh bread crumbs.
 That means you will need to use a food processor or blender to make crumbs out of slices of bread.
 If you use dried bread crumbs, use a lot more oil.
 The end product won’t be quite the same.